awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 # Connecting to a DB Instance Running the MariaDB Database Engine<a name="USER_ConnectToMariaDBInstance"></a>

-Once Amazon RDS provisions your DB instance, you can use any standard MariaDB client application or utility to connect to the instance\.
+After Amazon RDS provisions your DB instance, you can use any standard MariaDB client application or utility to connect to the instance\.
 In the connection string, you specify the DNS address from the DB instance endpoint as the host parameter, and specify the port number from the DB instance endpoint as the port parameter\.

-You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to list the details of an Amazon RDS DB instance, including its endpoint\.
+You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to list the details of an Amazon RDS DB instance, including its endpoint\.

 **To find the endpoint for a MariaDB instance in the AWS Management Console**